wangshisheng/MSpectraAI/README.md

 # MSpectraAI<img src="www/MSpectraAI_logotizuo.jpg" align="right" height="190" width="190"/>
-#### A powerful software for deciphering proteome profiling of multi-tumour mass spectrometry data using deep neural networks
+#### A deep learning-based classification and prediction system for deciphering the characteristics of clinical protome raw mass spectrometry data

 ## Brief Description
 **<font size='5'> MSpectraAI </font>** is a free, user-friendly and comprehensive software for mining and classifying raw LC-MS<sup>2</sup>-based proteomics or metabolomics data of different samples using deep learning models.
 Users can also built your own deep neural network model in this software.
 It is developed with [R](https://www.r-project.org/) and an example is shown here: [https://www.omicsolution.org/wukong/MSpectraAI/](https://www.omicsolution.org/wukong/MSpectraAI/).

-## Cite this article
-Wang, S., Zhu, H., Zhou, H. et al. MSpectraAI: a powerful platform for deciphering proteome profiling of multi-tumor mass spectrometry data by using deep neural networks.
-BMC Bioinformatics 21, 439 (2020). [https://doi.org/10.1186/s12859-020-03783-0](https://doi.org/10.1186/s12859-020-03783-0).

 ## Friendly Tips
 * **Run this tool locally**.
 As we know, the raw data from mass spectrometer are usually very large.
 You can analyze your data on our web server, but the analysis speed will be slower.
 Therefore, we recomand you run this tool locally on a high configuration computer.
 The entire analysis time will be much shorter.